arrogancebegetsgreed/Hwk5Repo/README.md

 # ReadMe #

-This is a package using Dijkstra's algorithm.
+This is a package using Dijkstra's shortest path algorithm.
 It is pip installable.

 ## Project Structure ##